GTPB/ELB18F/NGS.md

 ![Adaptor](images/paired-end.jpg)

-**QUESTION**: What is the major difference between old_illumina_paired_1 and old_illumina_paired_2?
+**QUESTION**: What is the major difference between the two paired fastq files of the paired_example?
 <details><summary>Click Here to see the answer</summary>
-The reverse read usually has poorer quality bases, at least in illumina.
+The reverse read has poorer quality bases.
+This is usually the case, at least for illumina.
 This is because the reverse reads are generated after the forward reads.
 </details>
 <br/>